JiaziChen111/Ch_Synthetic/README.md

 - [Why do I have to `git push --set-upstream origin <branch>`?](https://stackoverflow.com/questions/37770467/why-do-i-have-to-git-push-set-upstream-origin-branch)
 - Reasons for not keeping the repository in Dropbox: there is a chance of conflicts between the syncing of Dropbox and GitHub, and the space limit in Dropbox might be an issue when the project grows in size.
 - Reasons for having a project for each chapter: GitHub has a limit of 1 GB per project and has limits of 100MB per file, keeping them separate minimizes these issues.
-- To understand GitHub from scratch: Healey (intuitively explains Git workflow); Youtube videos by Learn Code show the basic workflow; Pinter (2019) explains benefits and gives recommendations; Notes by Fernández-Villaverde give more details for some Git commands (assumes you know the previous ones); StackExchange links for clarification, reinforcement and understanding the daily workflow.
+- To understand GitHub from scratch: Healey (intuitively explains Git workflow); Youtube videos by Learn Code show the basic workflow; Pinter (2019) explains benefits and gives recommendations; Sviatoslav (2017); Notes by Fernández-Villaverde complement/reinforce the previous one; StackExchange links for clarification, reinforcement and understanding the daily workflow.
 - It is recommended to include a license file in your repositories, or at least explicitly claim copyright by including: Copyright [yyyy] [name of copyright owner].
 - [Working with large files](https://help.github.com/en/articles/working-with-large-files)
 - [Ignoring files](https://help.github.com/en/articles/ignoring-files)